-The United Kingdom of Great Britain & Northern Ireland (UK) voted by a majority to leave the European Union (EU) on 23 June 2016.
-Since Cloudalize has a UK-based data centre, we want to inform everyone of how this effects you.
+The United Kingdom of Great Britain & Northern Ireland (UK) formally left the European Union (EU) on 31 January 2020.
+Since Cloudalize has a UK-based data centre, we want to inform everyone of the withdrawal of the UK from the EU.

 Since 2016, successive British governments have been aware of potential issues resulting from the UK withdrawal from the EU.
 Therefore, it passed special legislation in 2018 to manage the situation:

 - Section 3 of the European Union (Withdrawal) Act 2018 (EUWA) absorbs the General Data Protection Regulation (GDPR) into British law immediately after withdrawal from the European Union.

 - Data Protection Act 2018 (DPA), complements GDPR and goes further by means of including national security and the Information Commissioner Office (ICO), the British data protection agency, into British legislation.

 These acts extend to the whole of the United Kingdom of Great Britain and Northern Ireland.